-Initially, children are given a book from a structured scheme.
-These are progressive and follow the children throughout Key Stage 1.
+In Reception children are given a book that matches their current phonics phase and sounds they have been taught and are secure in.
 Children are assessed using the PM Benchmark Kit which looks at accuracy, fluency, retelling, comprehension and analysis of children’s reading strategies in order to diagnose next steps in reading.

 Assessment for reading is ongoing throughout the year as part of formative assessment.
 Assessment is completed by teachers for reading and children are tracked on online assessment grids at regular points throughout the year.

 Formal summative assessments are carried out at the end of Key Stage 1 and 2 as well as NFER tests which take place during assessment week each term.

 All children from Year 1 to Year 6 are invited to take part in the '100 Read Challenge'.

 This challenge consists of 3 lists : Year 1 and 2, Year 3 and 4, Year 5 and 6.
 Within these lists are book titles which support and extend reading taught in school and promote a love of reading through favourite and well known books for children.
 The books were carefully chosen using resources and information from places like the CLPE (Centre for Literacy in Primary Education).